-Bangladesh factory explosion leaves 15 dead, police say
+Bangladesh factory explosion kills 25 people, officials say

 Story highlights

-- Police: At least 50 people are hospitalized with injuries
+- Police: At least 100 people were injured

 - The death toll is expected to go up as rescue efforts continue

-(CNN)At least 15 people died when a boiler exploded at a four-story Bangladeshi factory near Dhaka early Saturday, authorities say.
+(CNN)At least 25 people died when a boiler exploded in a four-story Bangladeshi factory near Dhaka early Saturday, authorities said.

+An additional 100 people were injured, according to national news agency Bangladesh Sangbad Sangstha.

 A fire broke out after the explosion, which happened while employees were inside the facility in Gazipur district, local police chief Harunur Rashid said.
+The government plans to give Bangladeshi Taka 200,000 ($2,545) to the family of each victim, and $1,270 to the family of each worker injured in the incident.

-Fifty people are hospitalized with injuries, and the death toll is expected to go up as rescue efforts continue ,according to the police chief.
+The death toll is expected to go up as rescue efforts continue, according to the police chief.

-Hundreds of firefighters are at the scene attempting to extinguish the fire.
-The cause of the explosion is unknown.
+Hundreds of firefighters were deployed to the scene.
+The cause of the explosion is not yet known.